Shipwright/daveas.github.io/_projects/laptop-board.markdown

 layout: project
 title: Laptop Board
 date: 2012-01-20
-category: work
+category: Engineering
 tags:
-- CAD
+- Mechanical Engineering
-- Mechanical
+- Wood
-- Engineering
+- Metal
 excerpt: I always wanted a laptop board but I was not happy with what was available.
 They were all ugly and innefective or loud (if they had fans).
-So I decided to make one out of wood and metal that would be more attractive and passively effective."
+So I decided to make one out of wood and metal that would be more attractive and passively effective.
 published: true
 dir: laptop-board/
 ---